cornell-zhang/GraphLily/spmv/README.md

 `v3`: column partitioning to support arbitrary number of columns; dataflow optimization

-`v4`: data type is ap_ufixed<32, 1>; column partitioning to support arbitrary number of columns; dataflow optimization
+`v4`: data type is ap_ufixed<32, 1>; improve the efficiency of HLS stream; column partitioning to support arbitrary number of columns; dataflow optimization

 Compile-time constants are defined in .h file